therevoman/docker-postfix/README.md

 * `RELAYHOST` = Host that relays your messages
 * `RELAYHOST_USERNAME` = An (optional) username for the relay server
 * `RELAYHOST_PASSWORD` = An (optional) login password for the relay server
+* `RELAYHOST_PASSWORD_FILE` = An (optional) file containing the login password for the relay server.
+Mutually exclusive with the previous option.
 * `RELAYHOST_TLS_LEVEL` = Relay host TLS connection level
 * `XOAUTH2_CLIENT_ID` = OAuth2 client id used when configured as a relayhost.
 * `XOAUTH2_SECRET` = OAuth2 secret used when configured as a relayhost.